calvintirrell/SimpleShopifyBot/README.md

 Please note that this code and project won't be updated except for maybe a small occasional update or tweak.

-This is because I'm starting a new full time job (9/22) and I'm going to be working on v0.2 of a 'shoe bot' as these are more generally called/described.
+This is because I'm starting a new full time job (9/22) and I'm going to try and make a v0.2 of the 'shoe bot.